mkubdev/svg-pan-zoom/README.md

 Related Work
 ------------
+This library is a fork of [Bumbu's svg-pan-zoom](https://github.com/bumbu/svg-pan-zoom) which allows its use in a react/nextjs project.
+I removed the mousescroll eventListener to make it work.
 This library used the [SVGPan](https://github.com/aleofreddi/svgpan) library as a starting point.
 SVGPan is intended for use with the [SVG 'script' element](http://www.w3.org/TR/SVG/script.html), whereas svg-pan-zoom is intended for use with the [HTML 'script' element](http://www.w3.org/TR/html401/interact/scripts.html).

 Wrapper Libraries (feel free to add to this -- pull requests welcome!)